Halsyon/Halsyon/README.md

 - 🔭 I am currently working on projects - Certificating-service!

-- 🌱 I’m currently learning Java, Kotlin
+- 🌱 Currently I am working with the programming languages Java, Kotlin.
 - 💪 I like to write code
 - 🎉 I love to play the guitar and Bushcraft
 - 🥅 I am constantly learning new things